fortepan/fortepan.hu/src/pages/en/index-cms.md

   blurb: Have a look at the 60s and the 70s through the cameras of Budapest Municipal
     Photography Company (FŐFOTÓ).
 Out of a legacy of more than 200 000 negatives, we have selected about 5000 frames.
-In this first instalment there are street photos, building- and street views, images of hotels, espressos, and workplace interiors.
+In this first instalment there are street photos, building- and street views, images of hotels, espresso bars, and workplace interiors.
 Also, we have included several hundred outdoor movie ads, uniquely produced to fit the sites, fences, tram stops, or notice boards.
 Also, this special collection abounds in advertising and fashion photos – often survived on color